Shubhamrao960/To-Do-List/README.md

-# 📝 To-Do List Management App
+# 📝 To-Do Management App

 A **To-Do List Management Application** built using **Spring Boot**, enabling users to manage their personal tasks efficiently.
 The app supports full CRUD operations, user-specific task handling, and integrates form validation and session management using Spring MVC and Spring Security.